Asmakhan427/interactive-feedback-form/README.md

 This project is a web-based feedback collection tool that feels more like chatting with an assistant than filling out a form.
 Users are guided through a step-by-step conversation where they provide their name, email, category, rating, and a detailed reflection.
 The interface adapts to user input with dynamic color changes, visual feedback, and achievement rewards.

-The form submits data to a mock API (JSONPlaceholder) and displays recent submissions from other users.
-All validation happens on the client side with inline, human-friendly error messages.

 ## Features

 ### Core Functionality